Data relativistic uncertainty framework for low-illumination anime scenery image enhancement: Introduction

 \section{Introduction}

 In recent years, academic and industrial communities have raised a large number of attentions to the low-light enhancement (LLE) of natural images and videos~\cite{li2021low,rasheed2023comprehensive}.
 In contrast, the LLE task on anime scenery images has not been explored to date.
 Due to the artistic factor, the LLE task focuses on the perceptual and aesthetic qualities for anime scenery images, unlike mainly considering the perceptual quality for natural images.
-Anime images are widely shared on the Internet for many media creation purposes by general users.
-However, the quality of numerous anime scenery images is often degraded by different low-illumination conditions, making them unsuitable for direct use in various media creations, such as TikTok/YouTube shorts, MADmovies, posters, and animated clips.
-Although animation companies can re-render the original paintings to enhance the image quality, this requires laborious manual adjustments and the original paintings are not accessible to general users.
-Besides, the low-illumination issue can impair the robustness of other vision algorithms on anime scenery images, e.g., object detection, character segmentation and diffusion-based image editing.
-Hence, removing the darkness for anime scenery images in low-illumination situations is a practical and valuable task for many real-world applications.
+Anime scenery images are widely shared on the Internet and extensively used by general users for visual content creation.
+However, many such images suffer from reduced visibility and obscured fine details under low-illumination conditions, thereby limiting their direct usability.